ethz-asl/high_level_planning/highlevel_planning_ros/README.md

 Running the code will create the directory `~/Data/highlevel_planning`.
 Make sure that there is nothing there yet, to avoid that files are overwritten.

-To run the exploration algorithm, issues the following command:
+To run the exploration algorithm, issue the following command:

 ```bash
 python3 scripts/run_auto.py